genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 ### S3

-To use S3 as a file source, you need access to an S3 like service such as AWS S3 or Dell ECS.
+To use S3 as a file source, you need access to an S3-like service, such as AWS S3 or Dell ECS.

 `aws2-s3://bucketNameOrArn[?options]`